nathamanath/blog/articles/learning-rust.md

   // Now for some concurrency.
 Because learning.

-  // get file type of image from hex signiture let handle1 = {
+  // get file type of image from hex signature let handle1 = {
     let buffer = buffer.clone();